 Identifying Information: Also known as personally identifiable information, is information that, when used alone or with other relevant data, can identify an individual.

 Participants: any individual who voluntarily engages with COVID Grief Network services.
 This term generally refers to Volunteers and Supportees, as well as individuals who participate in events hosted or co-hosted by COVID Grief Network.

-Supportee: Any individual who completes and submits a Request for Care form.
+Supportee: any individual who completes and submits a Request-for-Support Form.

 Volunteer: Any individual who completes and submits a Volunteer application form.

 We will only use the identifying information you provide us according to the terms outlined in this document.

-In order to participate in the COVID Grief Network, both volunteer grief supporters and those seeking support must provide a limited amount of information so that Program Administrators can appropriately match and connect Volunteers with Supportees.
+In order to participate in the COVID Grief Network, both Volunteers and Supportees must provide a limited amount of information so that Program Coordinators can appropriately match and connect Volunteers with Supportees and coordinate support groups.

 Participant information held by the Network will be stored by the Network until it is no longer required to conduct program operations, or until a Participant withdraws by notifying the Network that they no longer wish to receive services or participate in the Network.
 The Network is not responsible for the use of information disclosed between the Volunteer and Supportee.

 While we make every effort to ensure the security of our network and systems, we cannot guarantee our security measures, and we do not accept liability for unintentional or unauthorized disclosure.

 Collection of Information

-The application process requires certain basic information such as demographics, contact information, and professional background.
+The application process requests certain basic information such as demographics, contact information, and professional background (for Volunteer applicants).
 This information is collected and stored electronically in the Network’s database.
 Application data will be collected and viewed by Program Coordinators.
 Once a Volunteer is accepted into the Network, the Program Coordinators will send relevant information from their application to their assigned Pod Facilitator.
-Once the Network matches a Volunteer to a Supportee, the Volunteer will receive relevant information about the Supportee that the Supportee provided in their application.
+Once the Network matches a Volunteer to a Supportee, the Volunteer and Pod Facilitator will receive relevant information about the Supportee that the Supportee provided in their application.
 This information is shared with Volunteers and Pod Facilitators via the Network’s online portal, a web tool to help Volunteers keep track of the information on the Supportees to whom they are providing grief support.